miraisolutions/Covid19/README.md

     countries have stopped reporting recovered cases.
   - *deaths*: number of dead confirmed cases.
   - *tests*: number of tests.
 Not available for all countries.
-  - *hosp*: number of hospitalised confirmed cases.
+  - *hosp*: number of hospitalized confirmed cases.
 Not available for all countries.
   - *population*: population size.